 Finally, one of the most obvious warning signs is if you have received a notification from your own host that your site may have been compromised, or if a post or file has been flagged up.
 WordPress have their own monitoring systems that are designed to help you, so it is important not to ignore any messages that they send you.
 Make sure you check it out every time you are notified, as it may indicate the presence of a hacker.

-Remember, not all of these instantly mean that you have been hacked.
+Remember, not all of these instantly means that you have been hacked.
 Check a couple of things first before jumping to conclusions.
 Then, either reset your password and delete any content or users that shouldn’t be there.
 If your password has been changed, WordPress folks are very responsible and will be able to help you.
-Don’t despair, you and your site will love to fight another day!
+Don’t despair, you and your site will live to fight another day!

 Website last updated: August 21, 2019 @ 8:26 am